Managing Director, MentorTech Ventures

 Mr. Lawrence received a BS degree in Engineering from Cornell University and an MBA from Widener University.
 He also completed executive development programs at the Darden School of the University of Virginia and at the Massachusetts Institute of Technology.
 He lives in the Philadelphia area with his wife, Molly, and their family.

 John A. Loftus

-Managing Director, Internet Capital Group
+Managing Director, ICG Group

 John is a Managing Director at Internet Capital Group.
 In this capacity, he leads acquisitions of partner companies and works with entrepreneurs to build great companies.

 John has over 20 years of experience as a serial entrepreneur, private equity investor and operational executive.
 Prior to joining ICG, John was the founder of the Swinford Group LLC a management consulting firm focused on growth strategies and turnaround situations in private equity backed and F1000 companies.